HMS Sea Devil: Design and description

 The third batch was slightly enlarged and improved over the preceding second batch of the S-class.
-The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draft of 14 ft 8 in.
+The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draught of 14 ft 8 in.
 They displaced 814 LT on the surface and 990 LT submerged.
 The S-class submarines had a crew of 48 officers and ratings.
 Sea Devil had thicker hull plating, which increased her diving depth to 350 ft.

 For surface running, the boats were powered by two 950 bhp diesel engines, each driving one propeller shaft.
 When submerged, each propeller was driven by a 650 hp electric motor.
 They could reach 15 kn on the surface and 10 kn underwater.
 Sea Devil could carry more fuel than most of the third batch boats and had a range of 7500 nmi on the surface at 10 kn and 120 nmi at 3 kn submerged.

 Sea Devil was armed with six 21 in torpedo tubes in the bow.
 She carried six reload torpedoes for a total of a dozen torpedoes.
 Twelve mines could be carried in lieu of the internally stowed torpedoes.
 The boat was also equipped with a 4 in deck gun.